 What to Wear

 Wear all black unless otherwise specified.
 Please avoid black jeans, as they tend to fade and look more gray.
 Wear comfortable shoes that are non-slip.
 You are welcome to wear long or short-sleeved shirts - please wear tops that would be considered a blouse or button-up.
-No T-shirts.
-Please do not wear tops that show excessive cleavage or large tattoos.
-Please use your best judgement based on the client, type of event, and venue (indoor/outdoor).
+No T-shirts unless directed to wear a Hive branded T-Shirt.
+Please do not wear tops that show excessive skin.
+Please use your best judgement based on the client, type of event, and venue.

 What to Bring for Every Event